Los Muertos Pier

 Los Muertos Pier is a pier along Playa de los Muertos in Puerto Vallarta's Zona Romántica, in the Mexican state of Jalisco.
-Completed in 2013, the structure replaced an older wooden pier depicted in the 1964 film The Night of the Iguana.
+Completed in 2013, the structure replaced an older wooden pier.
 It offers views of the Bay of Banderas and features a central metal structure which resembles a ship's sail.

 Designed by José de Jesus Torres Vega, the pier has been described as a symbol of the city.